How to Import ADMX templates into Intune

 Delete Imported ADMX template from Intune

-After you click on Delete button, You need to click on Delete button to confirm the deletion of ADMX file.
+A confirmation step is required once you’ve clicked the Delete button.
+You’ll need to click on the Delete button once more to confirm the deletion of the ADMX file.

 Delete ADMX files Intune Confirmation

-You can use below links to download ADMX files for Windows 10/11 and different applications like Firefox, Chrome, Microsoft 365 apps for Enterprise.
-Once you have downloaded the files, you can follow the same process given in this blog post for uploading it to Microsoft Endpoint Manager Admin center.
+The following links will allow you to download ADMX files for Windows 10/11 and various applications such as Firefox, Chrome, and Microsoft 365 apps for Enterprise.
+Once you’ve obtained these files, you can follow the process outlined in this blog post to upload them to the Intune Admin Center.